The Pattern-Breaking Guide to Fighting Depression

 - "Happy people don't feel this way"

-- Sitting with pain builds resilience you'll treasure
+- Sitting with pain builds a resilience you can't get any other way

-- Depth comes from exploring the full range of experience
+- Real depth requires exploring the full range of experience

-- Stay with one difficult emotion for 5 minutes without distraction
+- Sit with one difficult emotion for 5 minutes.
+No phone, no distraction.

-- Make one small plan you'll definitely follow through on
+- Make one small plan and actually follow through on it

-- Find gratitude for something tiny and immediate
+- Find gratitude for something tiny and immediate.
+A warm cup.
+A quiet room.

-- Ask: "What is this experience teaching me?"
+- Ask yourself: "What is this experience trying to teach me?"

 The Challenger's Vulnerable Core